sonirahul/AWSAssociateSolutionsArchitectNotes/README.md

             and other web content to a user based on the geographic locations of the user, the origin of the webpage and a content delivery server.

         There are many more edge locations than there are regions.
-Currently 52 edge locations around the world
+Currently Amazon CloudFront uses a global network of 197 Points of Presence (186 Edge Locations and 11 Regional Edge Caches) in 74 cities across 34 countries.

    2.   **Networking**: